Myria-de/mt7610u/README.md

 To install the firmware files
 `sudo make installfw`

-For install the driver use
+For test the driver use
 `sudo insmod mt7610u.ko`

 To Unload driver you may need to disconnect the device